HigherOrderCO/Bend/README.md

 That's a **111x speedup** by doing nothing.
 No thread spawning, no explicit management of locks, mutexes.
 We just asked bend to run our program on RTX, and it did.
 Simple as that.
-Bend isn't limited to a specific paradigm, like tensors or actors.
+Bend isn't limited to a specific paradigm, like tensors or matrices.
 Any concurrent system, from shaders to Erlang-like actor models can be emulated on Bend.
 For example, to render images in real time, we could simply allocate an immutable tree on each frame: